pingcap/tiflash/README.md

 - Rust
 - Python 3.0+
 - Ninja-Build or GNU Make
-- Ccache (not necessary but highly recommand to reduce rebuild time)
+- Ccache (not necessary but highly recommended to reduce rebuild time)

 Detailed steps for each platform are listed below.